 All CapMan’s subsidiaries and associated companies are listed in the Notes to the Accounts in the Financial Statements section of the company’s Annual Report.

 The Group’s key investments strategies are Growth, Buyout, Credit, Real Estate and Infra.
-The Group further has three service teams: (1) Scala Fund Advisory, which offers advisory services to private equity fund managers, (2) CapMan Procurement Services (CaPS), which offers purchasing and procurement services to growth companies, and (3) JAM Advisors, which offers analysis, reporting and wealth management services.
-In addition, the Group has Finance, Back Office, Legal, Communications & IR, IT and Human Resources functions.
+The Group further has a service business, which it is reorganising into three service teams: (1) CapMan Wealth Services, which offers wealth advisory services, (2) JAY Solutions, which offers reporting, analytics and back office services and (3) CapMan Procurement Services, which offers purchasing and procurement services to growing companies.
+The reorganisation is expected to be completed during 2020.
+In addition, the Group has Finance, Back Office, Legal, Communications & IR, IT and HR functions.

 2. Who are CapMan’s investors?

-CapMan’s customers are professional investors.
+Investors in CapMan’s funds are predominantly professional investors.
 Over 250 Nordic and international institutional investors (e.g. pension funds and insurance companies) invest in CapMan’s funds.

 3. What is CapMan’s investment approach?